ctrlaltdeleon/infinitygauntlet/info-sessions/kevin-do.md

 # KEVIN DO INFO SESSION

 ```
+Topic:    N/A
+Info:     N/A
-Name:       Kevin Do
+Name:     Kevin Do (Northrop Grumman Intern, PlayStation Intern, and Twitch Software Developer Engineer)
 Time:     N/A
-Bio:        Northrop Grumman Intern, PlayStation Intern, and Twitch Software Developer Engineer
-Contact:    N/A
 ```

 Notes: